Susan-hue43/Call-Center-Analysis/README.md

 - **Average Speed of Answer**: 67.52 seconds

   ![overall_satisfaction](overall_satisfaction.png)
 - **Overall Customer Satisfaction**: This indicates an overall satisfaction score of 3.40 on a scale from 1 to 5.
 A score of 3.40 suggests that customers’ satisfaction is slightly above average.
-While it’s not exceptionally high, it also doesn’t indicate significant dissatisfaction.

 ### Agent Performance
 ![Agents_Statistics](Agents_Statistics.png)